Emergence of Chimeras States in One-dimensional Ising model with Long-Range Diffusion: Introduction

 The present work is organized as follows.
 Section \ref{models} introduces the mathematical model under study, focusing on a non-local purely diffusive process in an Ising spin chain, and describes the Monte Carlo algorithm used for simulations.
 In Section \ref{analyt}, we employ an inductive analytical procedure to characterize key behaviors of the system.
 Section \ref{comp} then presents numerical simulations of the system, alongside a comparison between theoretical predictions and numerical results.

 Our study shows that a simple Ising chain with non-local diffusion exhibits a rich phenomenology, including chimera states.
 In this scenario, we also show that these states constitute the equilibrium state satisfying detailed balance, for certain regions of the parameter space.
-The present work could be extended to some non-equilibrium situations, including, e.g., competing reaction and diffusion dynamics, a scenario more commonly observed in many social, ecological and biological systems.
-In this last case, a prominent example is the activity of the mammalian brain, where neural excitability is driven by chemical synapses (reaction) and voltage propagation occurs via electrical synapses (diffusion).
+The present work could be extended to some non-equilibrium situations, including, e.g., competing reaction and diffusion dynamics, a scenario more commonly observed in many social, ecological and biological systems. {In this last case, a prominent example is the activity of the mammalian brain, where neural excitability is driven by chemical synapses (reaction) and voltage propagation occurs via gap junctions or electrical synapses among neurons (diffusion) \cite{Koch1998,Synapses3,Synapses2}.
+Then our model can be easily extended to describe brain activity at multiple scales.
+At the microscopic level, spin variables represent neuronal voltage states, firing or not, with diffusion linked to the presence of electrical synapses in the neural tissue.
+At mesoscopic or macroscopic scales, it could be used to study local field potential diffusion between neighboring brain regions \cite{Synapses3,Synapses1}}.